kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 *****************

-This section includes functions for performing basic data manipulation such as centering and scaling and outlier detection and removal.
+This section includes functions for performing basic data manipulation such as centering and scaling, nonlinear transformations, and outlier detection and removal.

 Class ``PreProcessing``
 =======================